 To renew scholarships in subsequent years, students must:

 - be registered in a minimum 80% of a full-course load (12 credits) in each subsequent semester.

-- maintain a minimum overall GPA of 3.2 during the academic year for all scholarships valued below $3,750 or a minimum GPA of 3.5 for scholarships valued $3,750 or greater.
+- maintain a minimum overall GPA of 3.2 for all scholarships valued below $3,750 or a minimum GPA of 3.5 for scholarships valued $3,750 or greater during the fall and winter semesters for the September intake, or the winter and subsequent fall semester for the January intake.
 Courses completed in Spring and Summer Sessions are not included in the GPA calculation.

 Are international students eligible to receive the scholarship?

 Yes, all students, domestic and international who are entering directly from high school are eligible to receive the scholarship.